What if?

 Davis

-@paul Ryan
+@Paul Ryan

 It’s true that a distant fly by was the best they could pull off but it’s remarkable that it is being pulled off.
 They have promised us that we will still end up with a more and more spectacular image every day and during the flyby…an image with an incredible resolution (a pixel per football field I think I read).